cdown/chrisdown.name/_posts/2021-07-02-tmpfs-inode-corruption-introducing-inode64.md

 lrwx------ 1 root root 64 Feb 19 03:19 1 -> socket:[16178809133]
 {% endhighlight %}

-At this point it became pretty clear that changing `get_next_ino` itself was not going to work -- there are too many callsites already depending on its behaviour, and there are even callsites like the example here that transcend into userspace.
+At this point, it became pretty clear that changing `get_next_ino` itself was not going to work -- there were too many callsites already depending on its behaviour, and there are even callsites like the example here that transcend into userspace.
 No, if this was to be fixed in a way that could be accepted upstream, one would have to change how tmpfs handles inode numbering itself,